ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 ---
-title: "Assessing the quality of RNA-seq experiments"
+title: "05 Assessing the quality of RNA-seq experiments"
 teaching: 80
 exercises: 20
 questions: